Install LAMP Server (Apache, MariaDB, PHP) On CentOS, RHEL, Scientific Linux 6.5/6.4/6.3

 Start the Apache service and let it to start automatically on every reboot:

-Allow Apache server default port 80 through your firewall/router if you want to connect from remote systems:
+Allow Apache server default port 80 through your firewall/router if you want to connect from remote systems.
+To do that, edit file /etc/sysconfig/iptables,

 Open your web browser and navigate to http://localhost/ or http://server-ip-address/.